An approachable, non-judgmental space to better understand yourself and your experiences.

 Payment: Payment is due at the time of service.
 I accept cash, checks, all major credit cards, and HSA/FSA.

-As of January 1, 2022, you have the right to receive a Good Faith Estimate of expected medical charges under the No Surprises Act.
+You have the right to receive a Good Faith Estimate of expected medical charges under the No Surprises Act.
 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical items and services.